gatsby-image

 }

-“Fluid” queries
+}“Fluid” queries

 Component

-Pass in the data returned from the fluid
+Pass in the data returned from the fluid object in your query via the fluid

 prop. e.g. <Img fluid={fluid} />